rjwalls/CS4401-notes/2099-01-04-shellcode.md

 ---

-If, as an attacker, you can't overwrite/modify the existing code for a process, then the logical next step to supply your own malicious code.
+If, as an attacker, you can't overwrite/modify the existing code for a process, then the logical next step to supply you own malicious code.
 This class of attack is generally referred to as **code injection**.
 When that code launches a shell (giving you a convenient interface to the hacked machine), that injected code is called **shellcode.**